-On each Payment Date, including the Maturity Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be increased by the amount of the increase, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of the Tranche Write-up Amount to such Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
-For the avoidance of doubt, through the Maturity Date, a Tranche Write-up Amount may be applied to any related Reference Tranche whose Class Notional Amount has previously been reduced to zero (until the cumulative Tranche Write-up Amount allocated to such Reference Tranche is equal to the cumulative Tranche Write-down Amount previously allocated to such Reference Tranche).
-On each Remittance Date, under the Collateral Administration Agreement, Fannie Mae will be obligated to pay to the Issuer the aggregate of Tranche Write-up Amounts, if any, allocated to increase the Class Principal Balances of the applicable outstanding Classes of Notes on such Payment Date (without regard to any exchanges of Exchangeable Notes for any RCR Notes) (the "Return Reimbursement Amounts"), with such amounts to be distributed as principal to Noteholders on the related Payment Date.
+On each Payment Date, including the Maturity Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be increased by the amount of the increase, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of the Tranche Write-up Amount to such Reference on such Payment Date pursuant to the terms of the hypothetical structure described under "Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
+For the avoidance of doubt, through the Maturity Date, a Tranche Write-up Amount may be applied to any related Reference Tranche whose Class Notional Amount has previously been reduced to zero (until the cumulative Tranche Write-up Amount allocated to such Reference Tranche).
+On each Remittance Date, under the Collateral Administration Agreement, Fannie Mae will be obligated to pay to the Issuer the aggregate of Tranche Write-up Amounts, if any, allocated to increase the Class Principal Balances of the applicable outstanding Classes of Notes on such Payment Date (without regard to any exchangeable Notes for any RCR Notes) (the "Return Reimbursement Amounts"), with such amounts to be distributed as principal to Noteholders on the related Payment Date.